 Hello and welcome to my website.
-This post will exist to provide information in order to provide a basic understanding of Japanese sharpening stones (whetstones), and provide a list of sources for procuring those items.
-I will provide links in some cases, I do earn from those links and if you decide to purchase through them please consider it a wonderful contribution to this site.
+This post will provide a basic understanding of Japanese sharpening stones (whetstones), in addition it provide a list of sources for procuring those items.

 Japanese whetstones can be broken up into two major categories; synthetic stones (man made) and natural stones.
 I have a detailed post on Natural stones, so this post will focus mainly on synthetic stones.